hashicorp/terraform-provider-aws/website/docs/r/iam_openid_connect_provider.html.markdown

 This resource exports the following attributes in addition to the arguments above:

-* `arn` - The ARN assigned by AWS for this provider.
+* `arn` - ARN assigned by AWS for this provider.
-* `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).
+* `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block).

 ## Import